Definition and types of unemployment

 Unemployment implies a loss of individual income, affecting consumption and reducing the demand for goods and services in the domestic market.

-Fiscal impact and impact on economic growth
+Fiscal impact and economic growth

 At the same time, the State must increase spending on social benefits and subsidies to support the unemployed, putting pressure on public finances.